trungkien-011001/Python---EDA---Football-Players-Analysis-Project/README.md

-# PYTHON DATA ANALYSIS IN FOOTBALL PROJECT
+# PYTHON DATA ANALYSIS OF FOOTBALL PROJECT
 This project is using Python for data cleaning and Data Analysis by importing libraries, standardizing data format, remove duplicates,  making analysis by graphs of a Football dataset.
 ## 1. About Project:
 - The dataset contains basic information about football players in several top-tier global football leagues